-A customs declaration is required for all exports to non-Union countries and to certain non-fiscal areas of the EU and since 1 July 2009 this must be made electronically.
+A customs declaration is required for all exports to non-Union countries and to a special fiscal territory of the EU and since 1 July 2009 this must be made electronically.
 However, in certain limited cases a declaration may be made orally or in a simplified form and these situations are described at paragraph 3.4.4.